thomazyazima/thomazyazima.github.io/week-1/5-web-basics/readme.md

 ## Release 0: Learn

 #### Web Concepts
+Select two of these resources and use the knowledge you learn to add definitions on the my_reflection file.
+You only need to add definitions to the topics you learned about.

 * Watch [How the Internet works in 5 Minutes](https://www.youtube.com/watch?v=7_LPdttKXPc)
 * Read: Web concepts -- [Internet vs. Web](http://skillcrush.com/2012/08/19/the-internet-vs-the-web/), [Web Browser](http://skillcrush.com/2012/10/01/web-browsers/), [Web Server](http://skillcrush.com/2012/07/03/web-server-2/)